Mirzipan/Homm3_BG_Database/docs/heroes/sandro.md

 ## Notes

-- Cloak of the Undead King Ⅰ and Ⅳ - this can only be played on a pack of Skeletons or Zombies, adding another amount to them, named "Horde".
+- **Ⅰ, Ⅳ** - this can only be played on a *pack* of [Skeletons](../units/skeletons.md) or [Zombies](../units/zombies.md), adding another amount to them, named "Horde".
-- Cloak of the Undead King Ⅳ - the abilities of the Pack of Zombies become inactive if they are upgraded to a "Horde".
+- **Ⅳ** - the abilities of the [Pack of Zombies](../units/zombies.md) become inactive if they are upgraded to a "Horde".
 Once the "Horde" is defeated and they become a "Pack" again, their abilities function as usual.
+- **Ⅵ** - can be playedon "Few", "Pack", or even "Horde" of [Skeletons](../units/skeletons.md).
-- Cloak of the Undead King Ⅵ - any amount of Skeletons may be upgraded to a "Legion".
-If the Skeletons are upgraded to a "Legion", they may be further upgraded to a "Pack" or a "Horde", but the "Legion" stays on top and its statistics are applied until defeated.
+- [^1] **Ⅵ** - If the [Skeletons](../units/skeletons.md) are upgraded to a "Legion", they may be further upgraded to a "Pack" or a "Horde", but the "Legion" stays on top and its statistics are applied until defeated.

 ## Comes With